mferragamo/snoutprint/README.md

 # Backend takehome

-We're creating a pet health app called Snoutprint where users can upload medical records for their pets and share them with other users.
+We're creating a pet health app called Snoutprint where users can upload medical records for their pets (PDF or image files) and share pet information with other users.

 This takehome does not require a database installation to complete; however, the knex.js query builder is configured for a sample PostgreSQL database.
 For the purposes of this project, using `knex.raw` is fine for database queries, and its usage is demonstrated in the example endpoints.